 - Raised centre medians reduce street width for vehicles to control speed and provide refuge to pedestrians crossing a major road.

 - Speed humps are raised obstacles installed on local streets to deter speeding.

 Criteria for speed humps

 Based on a Local Area Service petition process, humps are spaced evenly, 80 to 100 metres apart and limit vehicle speeds to 50 km/h or less between humps.

 - Humps will not be installed on streets with bus routes, steep slopes or if they may affect emergency vehicle movement.

-The applicant must be a registered property owner on the block where the speed humps are requested.
+- You must be a registered property owner on the block to request a speed hump.